Six-hour day

 The six-hour day is a schedule by which the employees or other members of an institution (which may also be, for example, a school) spend six hours contributing.
 This is in contrast to the widespread eight-hour day, or any other time arrangement.
-It has also been proposed as a better alternative to the four-day week, another proposed way to reduce working time.
+It has also been proposed as an alternative or addition to the four-day week, another proposed way to reduce working time.